 If you’ve been outside, we can track particles and dirt into our home, and it doesn’t just dirty our floors, but our air, too.

 Take it Easy on the Air Fresheners

-Air fresheners may smell good, but they can sturate our indoor air with other particulate that isn’t healthy for us.
-Use them sparingly, and opt for all natural if possible.
+Air fresheners may smell good, but they can saturate our indoor air with other particulates that aren’t healthy for us.
+Use them sparingly, and opt for all-natural if possible.

 Air Filters Can Help